zenbi/zdict/readme.txt

 1) make
 2) make install

-By default, the binary will install into /usr/local/bin.
-To change the destination, pass DESTDIR to make:
+By default, the files will install into /usr.
+To change the destination, pass PREFIX to make:

-make install DESTDIR=/usr
+make install PREFIX=/usr/local